arc-seminars/arc/content/seminars/2024_2_6_vtommasini.md

   - type: "flier"
     url: "https://drive.google.com/file/d/1h_8m7ZmrG-uR-QA4NFoAyQaSqkEPk275/view?usp=drive_link"

+# recording link: the string of characters at the end of the YouTube URL
+# (if there is no recording, set this to null)
+recordingYouTubeShortcode: null

 ---

 We know quantum mechanical rules hold up on the small scale, but we have yet to find a way to connect quantum mechanics with macroscopic systems like black holes.